 CoqWA staff conducting an Aquatic Habitat Inventory survey in Sandy Creek.
-Sandy Creek Bridge Crossing Grants and in-kind funding: \$9,170 Partners: Private landowner, OWEB Small Grant Program Purpose: We sought to address a current watershed problem regarding an old forest skid trail and low water crossing.
-The property contains 60 acres of recently cut and replanted timber and a CREP conservation easement (10 acres), which currently can only be accessed via a skid trail and low water crossing.
-Road systems are high contributors to overall sediment loading in rural watersheds and low water crossings damage the streambed matrix and interrupt crucial instream processes for fish and invertebrate development.
-Sandy Creek provides critical spawning and rearing habitat for ESA listed coho salmon, chinook salmon and wild winter steelhead.
-The project aimed to decommission the skid road that accessed Sandy Creek and provide a bridge where previously the landowner had relied on an instream low water crossing to access the conservation easement zone.
+Sandy Creek Bridge Crossing Grants and in-kind funding: \$9,170 Partners: Private landowner, OWEB Small Grant Program Purpose: We seek to address a current watershed problem regarding an old forest skid trail and low water crossing.
+Specifically, the property contains sixty acres of recently cut and replanted timber and a CREP conservation easement of 10 acres, which at the current time can only be accessed via a skid trail and low water crossing.
+Road systems are known to be high contributors to overall sediment loading in rural watersheds and low water crossings damage the streambed matrix and can interrupt crucial in-stream processes for fish and macro-invertebrate development.
+Sandy Creek is known to provide critical spawning and rearing habitat for ESA listed coho salmon, chinook salmon and wild winter steelhead.
+The project aims to address the watershed problem by decommissioning the skid road that accesses Sandy Creek and providing a bridge crossing where previously the landowner had relied on an instream low water crossing to access the riparian conservation easement zone.
 This project will help fish and other aquatic wildlife by decreasing the sediment load from the skid road and water crossing.
 Also, the riparian easement zone (10 acres) is used as an educational field trip site by the natural resource department at Southwestern Oregon Community College, and will remain open for SWOCC and other interested school groups for the entire year with the bridge access.
 Sandy Creek is currently a target sub- basin for the Coquille Watershed and this project would not only enhance water quality on Sandy Creek and Middle Fork Coquille River but also aid in building partnerships with landowners.
 Work Completed: The landowner has completed the bridge construction and the skid road is no longer in use.